A quantitative Burton-Keane estimate under strong FKG condition: Applications

-Consider a one-parametric family $\lbr \bbP_\alpha\rbr_{\alpha \in (a,b)}$ of bond or site strong-$\mathsf{FKG}$ percolation models on $\bbZ^d$.
-Define percolation probabilities \be{eq:theta-alpha} \theta (\alpha) \defby \bbP_\alpha \lb 0 \leftrightarrow \infty\rb . \ee Assume that the measures $\bbP_\alpha$ satisfy the finite energy condition ($\mathsf{FE}$) uniformly over compact intervals of $(a, b )$, and assume that $\theta >0$ on $(a,b)$.
-At last, assume that $\alpha \mapsto \bbP_\alpha$ is increasing (in the $\mathsf{FKG}$-sense), that is, assume that $\bbP_\alpha$ is stochastically dominated by $\bbP_\beta$ whenever $a<\alpha \leq \beta <b$.
-We shall say that $\alpha\mapsto \bbP_\alpha $ is continuous at $\alpha_0\in (a,b)$ if the map $\alpha \mapsto \bbP_\alpha (f )$ is continuous at $\alpha_0$ for any local function $f$. \begin{theorem} Under the above conditions: $\alpha\mapsto \theta (\alpha )$ cannot have jumps at continuity points of $\alpha \mapsto \bbP_\alpha$. \end{theorem} In the case of Bernoulli percolation, continuity comes for free and Theorem~\ref{thm:cont} implies continuity of percolation probabilities away from critical points, as it was originally proved in~\cite{AizKesNew87}.
-In the case of FK-percolation for the Ising model on $\bbZ^d$, proving continuity of measures seems to be on the same level of difficulty as proving continuity of percolation probabilities~\cite{Bod2006}.
-On the other hand, in view of~\cite{Bod2006} and~\cite{AD-CS2014}, Theorem~\ref{thm:cont} does imply continuity of the site $+$-spin percolation away from critical inverse temperature for the latter.
+In the case of Bernoulli percolation, continuity comes for free and Theorem~\ref{thm:cont} implies continuity of percolation probabilities away from critical points, as it was originally proved in \cite {AizKesNew87}.
+In the case of FK-percolation for the Ising model on $\bbZ^d$, proving continuity of measures seems to be on the same level of difficulty as proving continuity of percolation probabilities \cite{Bod2006}.
+On the other hand, in view of \cite{Bod2006} and \cite{AD-CS2014}, Theorem~\ref{thm:cont} does imply continuity of the site $+$-spin percolation away from critical inverse temperature for the latter.